 top of page

-The overarching goal is to bring a rotating statewide young people's convention to New Jersey.
+The overall goal is to bring a rotating statewide young people's convention to New Jersey.

 In the process, we hope to promote and create unity, not only within our committee, but also with young people in A.A as a whole.
 We strive to create an accessible young people’s fellowship that allows any and all members to experience what it is like to live happy, joyous, and free.